Is Boracay worth it for a vacation? Looking to embark on a new adventure in the Philippines? Read this detailed breakdown of our trip to Boracay.

 From what I could tell, no effort was being made to clean the beach.
 Or very little.

-Also, the condition of the roads seems to have got worse, with massive potholes almost everywhere, full of suspiciously colored fluids.
+Also, the condition of the roads seems to have gotten worse, with massive potholes almost everywhere, full of suspiciously colored fluids.

 Speaking of the roads, tricycles, motorbikes, and jeepneys take up every inch of the road, constantly spewing toxic fumes into the air.